hepix-virtualisation/vmcatcher/README.md

     INSERT INTO "subscription" VALUES

-Add three extra columns with the values, 0,'',''
+Add four extra columns with the values, 0,'','',0

 for example: